bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Foreign

-Format: `IMP` format
+Format: `IMP` format fspec

-Defaults: NMR1
+Defaults: ASCII

 Description:
-`IMP` imports the contents of a disk file in a foreign (non-RNMR) format to processing buffer 1.
+`IMP` imports the contents of a disk file in a foreign (non-RNMR) format to the visible processing buffer.
 This importation allows one-dimensional data to be transferred to RNMR from another processing program or from one RNMR archive to another via `EXP`.
 Since the foreign data is only read into memory by `IMP`, the user must use `SA`, `SB`, or `SS` to store the imported data permanently.

 If no format is specified RNMR will prompt for it with a default of ASCII.
 The currently supported foreign formats are: